loopdash/loopdash/src/glossary/draft.md

 title: Draft - Loopdash
 h1: Draft
 h2: What does it mean?
-summary: Draft is a feature in WordPress that allows users to save their work as an unpublished post or page, enabling them to work on it later without losing their progress.
+description: Draft is a feature in WordPress that allows users to save their work as an unpublished post or page, enabling them to work on it later without losing their progress.
 imageAlt: keyboard
 sitemap:
 	changefreq: weekly